wisq/wisq.github.io/_drafts/kadet.md

 ![Fledgling 10](/img/kadet/001/fledgling_10.jpg "Fledgling 10")

 And so, after many more attempts, **Fledgling 10** is born.
-One empty booster in the middle, four empty boosters around it, and then four packages and five nosecones, all riding on four (real, fuelled) double booster stacks.
+One empty booster in the middle, four empty boosters around it.
+On top of these structural boosters, we have packages and nosecones; underneath, we have (real, fuelled) double booster stacks.
 It successfully rides to 100km, well into space — and even though it smashes to bits on landing, all four science packages survive.
 Success!

 ![Fledgling 11](/img/kadet/001/fledgling_11.jpg "Fledgling 11.
 We have sticks.
 ULTRA HIGH TECH.")